 In a world where check fraud is becoming more sophisticated by the day, having the right technology on hand is essential to protect both financial institutions and their customers.

 Check fraud isn’t just stuck in the past—it’s evolving fast.
 Fraudsters are getting more creative, using new methods to trick victims into handing over their money.
-Below are some of the most common (and sneaky) check fraud scams, including three new ones to be on the lookout for in 2023 and 2024.
+Below are some of the most common (and sneaky) check fraud scams, including three new ones to be on the lookout for.

 Overpayment Scam (Excess of Purchase Price)